 In CEQA's Environmental Checklist Form, one of the questions to answer is, "Would the project directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?"
 (Appendix G, Section VII, Part f).
-This is to ensure compliance with California Public Resources Code Section 5097.5, the law by which protects nonrenewable resources including fossils, which is paraphrased below:
+This is to ensure compliance with California Public Resources Code Section 5097.5, the law that protects nonrenewable resources including fossils: